George Teague was one of the most integral members of the 1992 University of Alabama football team that won a national championship.

 George Teague was an impact player for the Packers early on.
 In his three-year stint in Wisconsin, he made 119 tackles and had six interceptions.

-However, he is best known for his involvement in a Terrell Owens celebration.
+However, Teague is best known for his involvement in a Terrell Owens celebration.
+Here’s his first-hand account on what was going through his head at the time:

-When the San Francisco 49ers wide receiver scored a touchdown and made his way to the midfield logo, it was Teague who tackled him.
-He is forever a member of Cowboys’ lore because of that moment.
+Teague is forever a member of Cowboys’ lore because of this moment.
 It is still shown on ESPN countdown shows to this day.

 Following the September 11 attacks, Teague proudly ran on the field with an American flag.